Skip to Content

 Santa Maria City Rangers Report Latest Homelessness Trends

-Measurable impacts to the community include vandalism, the closure of park restrooms four days each week, and an increase in shopping cart thefts.
+Measurable impacts to the community include vandalism, the overnight closure of park facilities like this one four days out of each week, and an increase in shopping cart thefts.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With The Latest Articles by Signing Up for the News Channel 3-12 Newsletter.